awsdocs/amazon-aurora-user-guide/doc_source/babelfish-migration.md

    1. Save the script\.

 1. Run an assessment tool\.
 For example, you can run the [ Babelfish Compass tool](https://github.com/babelfish-for-postgresql/babelfish_compass/releases/latest)\.
 You run this tool on the DDL to determine to what extent the T\-SQL code is supported by Babelfish\.
 Identify T\-SQL code that might require modifications before running on Babelfish\.
+**Note**
 Because Babelfish Compass is an open\-source tool, report any issues through GitHub\.
 Don't report issues with Babelfish Compass to AWS Support\.

+   You can also use the AWS Schema Conversion Tool to help with your migration\.
+The AWS Schema Conversion Tool supports Babelfish as a virtual target\.
+To learn more, see [Using virtual targets](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Mapping.VirtualTargets.html) in the *AWS Schema Conversion Tool User Guide*\.

 1. Run the DDL on your new Babelfish server to recreate your schemas on Babelfish using SSMS or `sqlcmd`\.
 Make code adjustments as needed\.
 This process might require multiple iterations\.